mhardcastle/lotss-catalogue/README.md

 Note that with a few exceptions these contain hard-wired paths and are intended to be run by particular people on the LOFAR-UK (Herts) system.
 It may be possible to improve this situation later.

+Please use this repository to open issues related to the cataloguing.

 Directories contain README files which give more information on what scripts to run in what order.

 * catalogue_create: mostly concerned with merging LGZ and flowchart outputs and adding the optical IDs